vicramon/ember-tutorial/chapters/our-app.md

   location: 'auto'
 ```

-With AutoLocation Ember can read in routes like `/users/3/edit` and know what to load.
-We also need to specify the rootURL for this to work, otherwise Ember won't know where to start parsing the url.

-We also need to create a catch-all Rails route to handle whatever arbitrary Ember routes we create, otherwise we'll get a 404 when we reload the page on any subroute.
+We also need to create a catch-all Rails route to handle whatever arbitrary routes we create in Ember, otherwise we'll get a 404 when we reload the page on a subroute:

 ```ruby
 # config/routes.rb